Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Tennessee Stats and Trends

-- Tennessee has played seven games, with three wins against the spread.
+- In Tennessee's seven games this season, it has three wins against the spread.

-- Tennessee has gone over the point total in 57.1% of its opportunities this season (four times over seven games with a set point total).
+- Tennessee's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- Tennessee is 3-3 against the spread and 4-2 overall when the team puts up more than 20.1 points.
+- Tennessee is 3-3 against the spread and 4-2 overall in games when it puts up more than 20.1 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.